No-Bake High-Protein Cheesecake

 Instructions

-- In a small bowl, mix almond flour, chopped nuts, melted butter, maple syrup, and salt until crumbly.
-Divide between two small jars and press gently to form the crust.3 tbsp almond flour, 1 tbsp walnuts, 1 tbsp butter, 1 tsp maple syrup, 1 pinch salt
+- In a small bowl, mix almond flour and chopped nuts.
+Divide between two small jars and press gently to form the crust.3 tbsp almond flour, 1 tbsp walnuts

-- Blend the Greek yogurt, cottage cheese, cream cheese, maple syrup, vanilla, and lemon juice in a blender or food processor until completely smooth and creamy.⅓ cup Greek yogurt, ⅓ cup cottage cheese, 3 tbsp cream cheese, ½ tbsp maple syrup, 1 tsp vanilla extract, 1 tsp lemon juice
+- Blend the Greek yogurt, cottage cheese, cream cheese, maple syrup, vanilla, and lemon juice in a blender or food processor until completely smooth and creamy.⅓ cup Greek yogurt, ⅓ cup cottage cheese, 2 tbsp cream cheese, ½ tbsp maple syrup , 1 tsp vanilla extract, 1 tsp lemon juice

 - Spoon the cheesecake mixture over the crust layer.